WRF Physics¶

 bl_pbl_physics=10

-Sub-grid total energy prognostic variable, plus mass-flux type shallow convection; includes shallow convection using a mass-flux approach through the whole cloud-topped boundary layer
+Sub-grid total energy prognostic variable, plus a mass-flux approach for shallow convection throughout the entire cloud-topped boundary layer

 Angevine et al., 2010